 CBD oil is being touted as a natural way to calm your dog, one with a low risk of overdose and adverse reactions.
 But do those risks remain low if your dog takes CBD oil every day?
-Is it safe to add this compound to your dog’s daily diet?
+Is it all right to add this compound to your dog’s daily diet?

 Can I Give My Dog CBD Oil Daily?

 Yes, you definitely can give your dog CBD oil every day.
-Most dogs will benefit from twice-daily CBD use, with those doses coming between 8 and 12 hours apart.
+Most dogs will benefit from twice-daily CBD use, with the intervals between administrations ideally ranging from 8 to 12 hours apart.

 How Much CBD Oil Should I Give My Dog?

-The recommended dosage for canines is around 0.2mg per pound.
+The recommended amount for canines is around 0.2mg per pound.
 For a 10-pound dog, that’s an amount of 2 mg.

-Body weight is key, as it indicates how many milligrams your dog can safely tolerate and what the most effective usage amount is likely to be.
-After considering your dog’s weight, check the label to learn how many milligrams there are per dose/ml, and use the following directions for use chart to get a rough idea:
+Body weight is key, as it indicates how many milligrams your dog can tolerate effectively and what the most effective usage amount is likely to be.
+After considering your dog’s weight, check the label to learn how many milligrams there are per serving/ml, and use the following directions for use chart to get a rough idea:

 |Dog’s Body Weight||Recommended CBD||Example Dog Breeds|